iluwatar/java-design-patterns/mute-idiom/README.md

 ## Applicability
 Use this idiom when

-* an API declares some exception but can never throw that exception eg. ByteArrayOutputStream bulk write method.
+* an API declares some exception but can never throw that exception, for example:- ByteArrayOutputStream bulk writes method.
-* you need to suppress some exception just by logging it, such as closing a resource.
+* you need to suppress some exception just by logging in, such as closing a resource.

 ## Credits